Codecademy/docs/content/python/concepts/built-in-functions/zip.md

   - "https://www.codecademy.com/learn/paths/analyze-data-with-python"

 ---

 ## Definition

-Python's `zip()` function takes multiple iterators as input and returns a single zip object made up of a list of tuples.
+Takes multiple iterators as input and returns a single zip object made up of a list of tuples.

 ## Syntax